 INVITATION, REFLECTION, TRANSFORMATION

 The liturgy today opens with a rousing call.
 The young Samuel, probably being groomed to do something that is bigger than his young years, is roused from restful sleep not once, not twice, but thrice.
-Paul issues a rousing challenge to the Corinthians to behave responsibly as members of the body of Christ.
+Paul, for his part, issues a rousing challenge to the Corinthians to behave responsibly as members of the body of Christ.
 Two bystanders watching attentively are also roused by an excited announcement from John: “Behold, the Lamb of God.”

 The call addressed to the young Samuel fell not on deaf ears.
 Although being roused from one’s bed is no welcome thing for young people, the fact that he was sleeping in the temple precincts meant that there was, to start with, a certain openness, a certain readiness, a predisposition, an open ear, as it were, to something important, something great, something bigger than his young stature.
 The bold announcement from John was reciprocated with an equally bold response from the two who stood alongside him, who watched together with him whose life mission was to prepare the way for someone else.
 The two disciples who stood by and watched not only had an open ear.
 They also had a willing hand, an adventurous foot, and an inquisitive mind.
 They heard … They beheld him who was coming after their master … and they followed.